Iodine

 Situation in Austria

-In recent years, seaweed and algae products have increasingly been offered on the European market.
-These products are characterized above all by a very variable and often high iodine content.
-In most cases, there is no information about preparation and recommended consumption, which can lead to the intake of very high amounts of iodine.
+In recent years, seaweed and algae products have become increasingly available on the European market.
+These products are characterized above all by a highly variable and often high iodine content.
+In most cases, there is a lack of information on preparation and recommended consumption, which can lead to the intake of very high amounts of iodine and excessive iodine consumption.

 There are currently no EU maximum levels or national regulations for iodine in seaweed and seaweed products.
 In 2018, the European Commission published Recommendation (EU) 2018/464 on the monitoring of metal and iodine concentrations, according to which Member States should examine and monitor seaweed, algae and products thereof for their iodine content.
 In Austria, this recommendation is implemented within the framework of official control.
 The samples are examined and assessed by us.
 Labelling deficiencies were found in the products objected to, including missing warnings regarding iodine content and incorrect or missing consumption quantities.
 Other products were found to be harmful to health due to their very high iodine content.